 - When applicable, make generalizations across individual cases to state a single general rule

-- Give a derivation that demonstrates how your proposed rules apply to URs and produce the appropriate SRs
+- Be able to demonstrate how your proposed rules apply to URs and produce the appropriate SRs

 - Models in scientific investigation